-- A competitor is a Lightweight if his or her weight does not exceed 72.5 kg (Open), 59 kg (Women). - The average weight of a Lightweight crew (excluding coxswain) may not exceed 70 kg (Open) or 57 kg (Women). - b.
-Single scullers are weighed as individuals. - c.
-Lightweight events may be held at any of the Open Senior or Women's Senior status levels. - d.
+- a.
+A competitor is a Lightweight if his or her weight does not exceed 72.5 kg (Open), 59 kg (Women) during the summer period (1st April - 30th September) and 75 kg (Open), 61.5 kg (Women) during the winter period (1st October - 31st March). - The average weight of a Lightweight crew (excluding coxswain) may not exceed 70 kg (Open) or 57 kg (Women) during the summer period.
+There will be no average weight requirement during the winter period. - b.
+Single scullers are weighed as individuals. - Lightweight events may be held at any of the Open Senior or Women's Senior status levels. - d.
 A Lightweight win counts as a normal senior win of similar status for points in the appropriate discipline. - e.
 The weight of Lightweight competitors shall be determined each day not less than one hour and not more than two hours before the scheduled time of the first race that day of the event in which the competitor is entered (see 2-3-6a).
 All members of a crew must report for weighing at the same time.
-This rule shall not apply to coxes (see rule 2-3-7b). - It is recommended that, for identification purposes, competitors carry their British Rowing racing licence or photographic identification when presenting themselves for weighing. - Competitors need not weigh-in on a day on which they are not racing (see 2-3-6a).
+This rule shall not apply to coxswains (see rule 2-3-7b).

+It is recommended that, for identification purposes, competitors carry their British Rowing racing licence or photographic identification when presenting themselves for weighing.
+Competitors need not weigh-in on a day on which they are not racing (see 2-3-6a).